jvandenaardweg/coinaly/README.md

 - Overview open orders.
 How are my orders performing?
 Should I cancel or adjust them?
 - Easily see how far an open order is from the current market price
 - Better live candlestick chart by [TradingView.com](https://www.tradingview.com/)
+- View the charts directly from your orders, your balance and the market.
+No need to go to seperate pages.
 - Live updates all market data.
 No need to refresh yourself
+- Shows the current (fiat) worth of all your coins in realtime
 - Easily browse and filter all available markets

 ### Safe to use